 Strong and Stunning Commercial Shower Cubicles from DuraPlan

-DuraPlan is at the forefront of providing commercial bathroom solutions for corporate, education, health care, hospitality and leisure properties in New Zealand.
-We specialise in supplying and installing cubicles for showers, toilets and changing rooms.
+DuraPlan is at the forefront of providing commercial bathroom vanity solutions for corporate, education, health care, hospitality and leisure properties in New Zealand.
+We specialise in supplying and installing shower cubicles nz, toilets and changing rooms.
 Our team also does complete fitouts or refurbishments that are sleek in design and friendly for any budget.

 Our products for commercial shower partitions are obtained from top manufacturers in New Zealand.
 Choose from our five available ranges – urban flush front, classic, city trim, senator and altitude range – each with special features that fit any property.
 We also have customised designs available upon request.

 Contact us today to request a brochure or send any enquiries you might have.
 Call 09 972 7682 or send an email to email@example.com.